AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/constant-reindexing-with-cron-job-indexer-reindex-all-invalid.md

 # Indexes invalidated and `indexer_reindex_all_invalid` run constantly

 This article provides a possible workaround for the issue when your site has performance issues caused by constant reindexing.
-This is caused by the cron job `indexer_reindex_all_invalid` continuously running and caches are cleaned on reindex.
+This is caused by the cron job `indexer_reindex_all_invalid` continuously running and caches cleaned on reindex.

 ## Affected products and versions